ArturoDent/find-and-transform/README.md

-    "isRegex": true,                   // boolean, will apply to 'cursorMoveSelect' as well as the find query "matchWholeWord": true,            // boolean, same as above "matchCase": true,                 // boolean, same as above "restrictFind": "selections",      // restrict find to document, selections, line, once on line or next
+    "isRegex": true,                   // boolean, will apply to 'cursorMoveSelect' as well as the find query "matchWholeWord": true,            // boolean, same as above "matchCase": true,                 // boolean, same as above "restrictFind": "selections",      // restrict find to document, selections, line, once... on line or next

     "cursorMoveSelect": "^\\s*pa[rn]am"     // select this text/regexp after making the replacement }